Applaud-Technologies/HTD-Data-Course/week-1/lessons/Day-3-Wednesday/resources/demo-views-stored-procedures.md

             THROW 50001, 'Customer does not exist', 1;
         END

+        -- Validate JSON format
+        IF ISJSON(@Items) = 0
+        BEGIN
+            THROW 50004, 'Invalid JSON format for Items', 1;
+        END

+        -- Validate all ProductIDs exist and have valid UnitPrice IF EXISTS (
+            SELECT 1
+            FROM OPENJSON(@Items)
+            WITH (ProductID INT '$.ProductID') AS Items
+            WHERE ProductID IS NOT NULL
+            AND NOT EXISTS (
+                SELECT 1
+                FROM dbo.Products
+                WHERE ProductID = Items.ProductID
+                AND UnitPrice IS NOT NULL
+            )
+        )
+        BEGIN
+            THROW 50003, 'One or more ProductIDs do not exist or have invalid UnitPrice', 1;
+        END

         -- Create order header
         INSERT INTO dbo.Orders (CustomerID, OrderDate, Status)
         VALUES (@CustomerID, GETDATE(), 'Pending');